Trahloc/Misc/zeroth_law_pkg/NOTES.md

 *   **Performance:** This approach is expected to be slower than the previous `uv run` method due to container management and execution overhead.

 **Note:** While enhancing security, this change does **not** inherently fix errors caused by asking the baseline generator to process invalid command sequences (e.g., `poetry export`, `poetry shell`).
 Correcting the source tool definition JSON files remains necessary to resolve those specific errors.

+## `uv run pytest` Failures (YYYY-MM-DDTHH:MM:SS+ZZ:ZZ - AI: Run `date --iso-8601=seconds`)

+**Problem:** Attempts to run the test suite using `uv run pytest` are currently failing.
+The exact errors need to be captured, but symptoms are consistent with environment or path resolution issues preventing pytest from discovering or importing test modules correctly.
+This blocks verification of recent changes.

+**Plan:**
+1. Run `uv run pytest -vv` to capture the specific error messages.
+2. Analyze the traceback, likely looking for `ImportError` or similar issues.
+3. Review ZLF documentation (Section 7.1) for common causes.
+4. Verify `pyproject.toml` (`[tool.pytest.ini_options]`).
+5. Verify `__init__.py` files in `src/` and `tests/`.
+6. Verify project installation within the `.venv`.
+7. Fix the underlying issue.